 There is a principle from a human-centred design called ‘designing to the edges’.
 Instead of products being designed for the average person or lowest common denominator, they are designed for the extremes, meaning they are flexible, versatile and suited to as many people as possible.

 Women and men (in general), desire different things from brands and products.
 For example, men tend to be more object-oriented, whilst women prefer to connect with ‘people’, a trait that can be observed from infancy.
 Men tend to lend more weight to logic, control and explicit messaging and design, whilst women prefer solutions which offer meaning, connection and the implicit1.

 Embedding an understanding of gender differences within your design process can help iron out these biases before they become ingrained.
 ‘Designing to the edges’ is not about gender neutrality.
 It is about taking inspiration from one gender in order to make things better for everyone.

 The Hey!
-VINA app was created when founder, Olivia June Poole first moved to San Francisco, and started using OKCupid to make friends.
-She and co-developer Jen Aprahamian created the friend-finding app which is like Tinder but for same sex friendships and matches women based on similar interests.
+VINA app was created when founder, Olivia June Poole first moved to San Francisco and started using OKCupid to make friends.
+She and co-developer Jen Aprahamian created the friend-finding app which is like Tinder and Omegie but for same-sex friendships and matches women based on similar interests.
 With a greater need for connection, it’s no surprise that the app was developed by women for women.
 While Hey!
 VINA is new and still rolling out city to city, it seems likely that a Hey!
 VINA men’s version won’t be far behind – because no one should have to go for a beer alone.

 3. Don’t assume it means ‘femvertising’